 Did you know a comprehensive eye exam doesn’t just determine if you need eyeglasses or contact lenses?
-In fact, our eye doctors in Chesapeake also carefully looks at all aspects of your eye health, which can help provide a clearer picture of your overall health.
+In fact, our eye doctors in Chesapeake also carefully look at all aspects of your eye health, which can help provide a clearer picture of your overall health.
 Comprehensive eye exams go well beyond the goal of 20/20 vision.

 Clear vision is just the beginning